seanmacavaney/pyterrier-alpha/pyterrier_alpha/pt_docs/dataframe_builder.rst

 Dataframe Builder
 ==================================================

-:class:`~pyterrier_alpha.DataFrameBuilder` provides a simple way to progressivly build a DataFrame in a :class:`~pyterrier.Transformer`.
+:class:`~pyterrier_alpha.DataFrameBuilder` provides a simple way to progressively build a DataFrame in a :class:`~pyterrier.Transformer`.

 Usage